 There is not a great deal of strong research to prove that problems with object permanence may arise because of ADHD, or vice versa.
 Most research around object permanence focuses on infants and development during early infancy, while the average age of diagnosis for ADHD is

-Object permanence is a key step in forming secure attachments with others.
+Object permanence is linked to the ability to form secure attachments with others.
 Babies who understand that a person exists, even when they are not present, are better able to form secure attachments with care-givers.
-This ability helps them to form secure relationships throughout life.
+This ability is known as “object constancy.”
+It may help people to form secure relationships, or “attachments,” throughout life.

 Studies have found clear associations between insecure attachment and people with ADHD.

-Problems with object permanence in adults with ADHD may result in the following behaviors:
+Problems with inattention in adults with ADHD may result in the following behaviors: